-In December 2021, the Company entered into a membership interest purchase agreement with the members of Kind to acquirel00% of the equity ownership of Kind in exchange for \$13.5 million payable in cash (subject to certain adjustments) and \$6.5 million payable by the issuance of four-year 6.0% promissory notes to the members of Kind, secured by a first priority lien on the Company's property in Hagerstown, Maryland (collectively, the "Kind Consideration").
+In December 2021, the Company entered into a membership interest purchase agreement with the members of Kind to acquirel 00% of the equity ownership of Kind in exchange for \$13.5 million payable in cash (subject to certain adjustments) and \$6.5 million, payable by the issuance of four-year 6.0% promissory notes to the members of Kind, secured by a first priority lien on the Company's property in Hagerstown, Maryland (collectively, the "Kind Consideration").
 Kind was the Company's client in Maryland that held licenses for the cultivation, production and dispensing of medical cannabis.
 Upon execution of the membership interest purchase agreement, the Company deposited \$5.0 million into escrow as a contract down payment.

-In April 2022, the Maryland Medical Cannabis Commission approved the Company's acquisition of Kind, and the Kind Acquisition was completed on the Kind Acquisition Date.
+In April 2022, the Maryland Medical Cannabis Commission approved the Company's acquisition of Kind, and the Kind Acquisition was completed on April 27, 2022.
 Following the Kind Acquisition, litigation between the Company and the members of Kind was dismissed (see Note 18).

-The Kind Acquisition has been accounted for as a business combination, and the financial results of Kind have been included in the Company's condensed consolidated financial statements since the Kind Acquisition Date.
+The Kind Acquisition has been accounted for as a business combination.
 A summary of the final allocation of the Kind Consideration to the acquired assets, identifiable intangible assets and certain assumed liabilities is as follows (in thousands):